INTERSECT-SDK/broker-http-proxy/README.md

 - while you can have a `client` and a `server` application for both systems, you should only have one of the clients talk to the other's server.
 Don't connect both clients to both servers.

-Currently only supports AMQP 0-9-1 as the broker protocol but can potentially support others in the future
+Currently only supports AMQP 0-9-1 and MQTT 3-1-1 as the broker protocols, but can potentially support others in the future

 ## Why Rust?